-Help Henry See and Hear is a New Jersey non-profit that supports individuals and families affected by Usher Syndrome.
+Help Henry See and Hear is 501 (c) non-profit that supports individuals and families affected by Usher Syndrome.
 We support research, provide information, support and social opportunities for those who are deaf and blind due to Usher Syndrome.
 Our goal is to not only help Henry but to help every man, woman and child who is losing their sight to Usher Syndrome.

 July 20, 2014